ORA

 Manual iteration is slow and expensive

-Rephrasing, re-prompting, copy-pasting context back in — you're doing the work the machine should be doing.
+Rephrasing, re-prompting, copy-pasting context back in — you are doing the work the machine should be doing.

 No cost visibility or control